zhusz/ICCV17-fashionGAN/readme.md

 ## Training
 1. To train the first-stage-gan, enter the `sr1` folder and run the `train.lua` file.
 2. To train the second-stage-gan, enter the relevant folder to run the `train.lua` file.
 Folder `ih1` refers to our original submission.
 Filder `ih1_skip` refers to the second-stage-network coupled with skip connection.
 Folder `ih1_p2p` uses pix2pix as our second stage.

+## Language encoding
+Please refer to the `language` folder for training and testing the initial langugae encoding model.

 ## Feedback
 Suggestions and opinions of this work (both positive and negative) are greatly welcome.
 Please contact the author by sending email to `zhshzhutah2@gmail.com`.